yaliarous/aws-labs/ALB/README.md

 terraform apply
 ```

-After apply, use the output `elb_dns` to access the Nginx welcome page through the ALB.
+After apply, use the output `elb_dns` to access the Nginx page through the ALB.

 ## Cleanup
 ```bash